-Successful applicants will then be required to complete and submit an online application formto the University of Worcester.
+Successful applicants will then be required to complete and submit an online application form to the University of Worcester.

-Prior to enrolment, apprentices, the employer and the university are required to complete aUniversity Commitment statement which will be completed electronically.
+Prior to enrolment, apprentices, the employer and the university are required to complete a University Training Plan which will be completed electronically.